pkoutoupis/rapiddisk/scripts/rapiddisk-rootdev/README.md

     --cache-mode=<mode> [--force]
 ```

 The installation process (`--install` switch) can be performed several times.
-The options you provide will affect only
- one
- initrd file, i.e. the one related to the specified kernel version.
-If you use the `--install` option with the same
+The options you provide will affect only one initrd file per time, i.e. the one related to the specified kernel version (**--kernel** switch).
+If you use the `--install` option using a kernel version for which a configuration was already created by `install_initrd.sh`, it is mandatory to specify the `--force` argument too to overwrite the configuration.
-  kernel
-  version more than once, you must use the `--force` argument.
-This is useful to change the settings, like the ramdisk
-   size.

 #### --root=<root_partition>